 Apart from preventing bullying there are many other benefits of homeschooling, such as one-to-one teacher-student ratio, focus on gaining education instead of grades, a strong parent-child bond and the child develops into a more independent individual.

 You have to bring the child home and take the path of homeschooling but you need to know that how homeschooling helps your child and the answer lies in the fact that after getting the child away from a hostile bullying prone environment you are the primary voice in his/her life.

 Here are some keys to home-grow confidence in children recovering from bullying:

 - Transform your home as a safe place where encouraging words boost the child’s confidence every day.
 Avoid criticism as well as negative words and thoughts and boost your child with happiness and relief.

 - Build a strong family bond; it will give the child a sense of belonging.
-Having a strong relation with parents and siblings will make the peer’s opinion less significant and the child won’t assess his self-worth on the basis of a peer’s approval.
+Having a strong relationship with parents and siblings will make the peer’s opinion less significant and the child won’t assess his self-worth on the basis of a peer’s approval.
 Homeschooling helps to accomplish this, as the child spends more and more time with family thereby developing a strong bond.

-- Always encourage your child to learn new things and give a positive feedback on his/her efforts this will play a big role in boosting the child’s confidence.
+- Always encourage your child to learn new things and give positive feedback on his/her efforts this will play a big role in boosting the child’s confidence.